danvk/boggle-paper/paper/paper.typ

   return score
 ```

+Nodes in the Trie are marked as we find words to avoid double-counting.
 With some care, it is possible to find the score of individual boards
 extremely rapidly on modern hardware.
 For example, the author's laptop
 is able to score random 4x4 Boggle boards at a rate of around 200,000